 Ranked in these QuestionsQuestion Ranking

-For its size, the Alta has a huge display.
+For its size, the Alta fitness tracker has a huge display.
 The display will show steps, distance, calories burned, active minutes and sleep time.
 You can switch between these by tapping the side of the display (there is no button).
 The Alta will also vibrate, notifying you of incoming calls, texts, as well as calendar alerts.